willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

             f.doSomethingCool(ii);
          }

-3.6.9 Static or global variables of class type **must not** be used.
+3.7.9 Static or global variables of class type **must not** be used.

       Due to indeterminate order of construction, their use may cause bugs that are very hard to find.
 Static or global variables that are pointers to class types **may** be used and must be initialized properly in a single source file.

-3.6.10 A reference to any item in the global namespace (which should be rare if needed at all) **should** use the scope operator ("::") to make this clear.
+3.7.10 A reference to any item in the global namespace (which should be rare if needed at all) **should** use the scope operator ("::") to make this clear.

       For example::

-         int local_val = ::global;
+         int local_val = ::global_val;

 ========================================
 4 Code Documentation
 ========================================

-This section contains content and formatting guidelines for the various code documentation items mentioned in earlier sections.
+This section contains content and formatting guidelines for the code documentation items mentioned in earlier sections.
 The aims of these guidelines are to: